openfl/lime.openfl.org/_docs/advanced-setup/air.md

 ## Manual Install

-In order to build applications using Adobe AIR, you must have the Adobe AIR SDK installed.
+In order to build applications using Adobe AIR, you must have the AIR SDK installed.

 [Download the Adobe AIR SDK from HARMAN](https://airsdk.harman.com/download), and extract it on your system.